thoughtnirvana/augment/README.md

 #### Examples

-Some specific examples are list below.
+Some specific examples are listed below.
 Tests contain more exmaples.

     class TestAugment(unittest.TestCase):